georgelopez7/Twitter-Data-ETL/README.md

 ### Data Example

-After running the following SQL command we have retrieve the table shown below.
+After running the following SQL command we retrieve the table shown below.

 ```
 SELECT